-Two Swedes killed in Brussels in ‘possible terrorist shooting’
+Brussels shooting: Police shoot dead man suspected of killing two Swedes

 Sweden raised its threat alert to the second-highest level in August, warning of an increase in threats against Swedish interests abroad after the burning of the Quran by an Iraqi refugee in Sweden outraged Muslims and led to threats from hardline groups.

-Belgian Prime Minister Alexander de Croo confirmed on social media platform X, formerly known as Twitter, that the victims were Swedish.
+De Croo confirmed in a post on X that the victims were Swedish.

-“I have just offered my sincere condolences to the Swedish PM following tonight’s harrowing attack on Swedish citizens in Brussels,” de Croo wrote.
+“I have just offered my sincere condolences to the Swedish PM following tonight’s harrowing attack on Swedish citizens in Brussels,” De Croo wrote.

 “Our thoughts are with the families and friends who lost their loved ones.
 As close partners, the fight against terrorism is a joint one.”

-The federal prosecutor said the third victim, who was wounded but whose condition was not life-threatening, was a taxi driver.
-The prosecutor called on Brussels’s residents to stay indoors until the threat was over.
+The federal prosecutor said the third victim, who was wounded but whose condition is not life-threatening, is a taxi driver.
+The prosecutor called on people in Brussels to stay indoors until the threat was over.

-The threat alert in Brussels was raised to its top rating of 4, meaning a “threat is extremely serious”.
-It was previously at 2, indicating an average threat.
+The threat alert in Brussels was raised to its top level of four, meaning a “threat is extremely serious”.
+It was previously at level two, indicating an average threat.

-The suspected assailant, calling himself Abdesalem Al Guilani, claimed in a video on social media that he was “a fighter for [God]” and a member of ISIL (ISIS).
+A man calling himself Abdesalem Al Guilani claimed in a video on social media that he was “a fighter for [God]” and a member of ISIL.

 One Belgian newspaper said it was likely the victims were football supporters given that Belgium was hosting Sweden in a Euro 2024 qualifying match on Monday evening.
-The match in front of 35,000 fans was in the national stadium not far from the shooting and was suspended at half-time for security reasons.
+The match, held in front of 35,000 fans at the national stadium, not far from the shooting site, was suspended at half-time for security reasons.

 Fans were told to remain in the venue after the suspension and were allowed to leave after a couple of hours.